 “Chocolate,” he said, pointing to his own lip.

-She licked the icing off her lip, and he thought, She knows that makes me crazy and she does it anyway.
+She licked it off, and he thought, She knows that makes me crazy and she does it anyway.
 “That was mean.”

 “You don’t want me,” she said as she got up.
-“You had a crush on me fifteen years ago, and you haven’t noticed that we’ve both changed.”
+“You had a crush on me eighteen years ago, and you haven’t noticed that we’ve both changed.”

 “Not that much,” Ethan said, watching her move around the table.
 She had a really great ass.